edubruell/tidyllm/README.md

 - **`last_reply()` Changes**: The `.json` argument is no longer used, and JSON replies are automatically parsed.
 Use `.raw` for raw text.
 - **Groq Models**: System prompts are no longer sent for Groq  models, since many models on groq do not support them and all multimodal models on groq do not allow for them.

-### Breaking Changes compared to release 0.1.0
-**Note:** These changes may introduce breaking behavior in workflows that relied on the previous handling of JSON replies, so please review any code that depends on `last_reply()` or JSON-mode API responses.